Fundraising for Oliver Elliott

 If you would like to donate towards Olivers fund please use the link below.

-So far, Richard Crosse Primary School started off with a fundraising swimathon.
+Richard Crosse Primary School started off with a fundraising swimathon.
 Our children, teachers and parents challenged themselves to "Swimming The English Channel" at our local Lichfield swimming pool.
 The 22 mile swimathon took place on Saturday 28th April 2018 which was supported by Michael Read, M.B.E, of Channel Swimming Association.
 The association donated a CSA official flag for the Richard Crosse School, CSA swimming bags, CSA swimming caps, CSA books, CSA car stickers and CSA badges.
-Michael also signed a CSA book and Rebecca Adlington, OBE, of Becky Adlington Swimstars has donated a course of swimming lessons all of which will be auctioned off at our Sports Day along with other items of memoribilia.
-We shall keep you posted with our future fundraising events.
+Michael also signed a CSA book and Rebecca Adlington, OBE, of Becky Adlington Swimstars has donated a course of swimming lessons all of were auctioned off at our Sports Day along with other items of memoribilia.